The new Western Australian museum is located in the heart of Perth's cultural centre in Australia. It was designed by…

-The Calgary Municipal Land Corporation (CMLC) is constructing a new public library adjacent to City Hall in East Village, downtown Calgary, Canada.
+Calgary Municipal Land Corporation (CMLC) built a new public library adjacent to City Hall in East Village, downtown Calgary, Canada.

 The arching glass library was designed by Norwegian architectural firm Snøhetta, in association with DIALOG.
-The team was selected from a shortlist of four in November 2013, and the final design was revealed in September 2014.
-The library construction is expected to be completed in 2018.
+The team was selected from a shortlist of four in November 2013 and the final design was revealed in September 2014.
+The library was opened for public in November 2018.

-The New Central Library will provide approximately 240,000ft² of library space, 66% more than that of the existing public library.
-It will accommodate around 600,000 books, special programmes and spaces for children.
+The New Central Library provides approximately 240,000ft² of library space, 66% more than that of the old public library.
+It accommodates around 600,000 books and provides space to conduct special programmes and spaces for children.

 The Bow office tower, located in the Calgary City of the Alberta province of Canada, officially opened in June 2013.
 The 236m-high, 58-storey structure is the tallest building in Calgary and the third tallest in Canada.

 A unique feature of the building is the encapsulation of the existing light rail transit line that bisects the library site.
-It will be the first time in Calgary’s history that an active LRT line will be encased to allow an above-grade development project.
+It is the first time in Calgary’s history that an active LRT line is encased to allow an above-grade development project.

 New Central Library building design

-The curved building will exhibit a terraced landscape at the base, which will cover the LRT tunnel.
-Wood-clad arches inspired by the ‘Chinook’ arch cloud formations common to Alberta will frame the entrance to form an outdoor plaza and civic space.
+The curved building exhibits a terraced landscape at the base, which covers the LRT tunnel.
+Wood-clad arches inspired by the ‘Chinook’ arch cloud formations common to Alberta frame the entrance to form an outdoor plaza and civic space.

-The facade of the building will consist of a unique geometric pattern, made up of clear and fitted glass openings that will allow desired levels of daylight into the building.
+The facade of the building consists of a unique geometric pattern, comprising clear and fitted glass openings that will allow desired levels of daylight into the building.

-Permanent public art will be exhibited in a number of spaces within the new library complex to enliven the building.
+Permanent public art is exhibited in a number of spaces within the new library complex to enliven the building.

 Encapsulation of the LRT line

-The library will be built over Calgary’s busiest LRT line, that bisects the site in a north-south arc, occupying approximately 40% of the site area.
+The library is built over Calgary’s busiest LRT line that bisects the site in a north-south arc, occupying approximately 40% of the site area.
 The Calgary Transit South East corridor tracks descend from street level into an underground tunnel near the south-western corner of the site.

 The building structure is designed to encapsulate 135m of the active LRT track, without interrupting the rail service.
-The encapsulation will involve the construction of a new concrete structure, with a clear span of approximately 12m across the existing LRT tracks just north of the CP Rail tunnel exit.
+The encapsulation involved the construction of a new concrete structure, with a clear span of approximately 12m across the existing LRT tracks just north of the CP Rail tunnel exit.

 Key players involved with the New Central Library

-DIALOG is the executive architect for the project, and also provided mechanical, landscaping and urban design services.
-Entuitive served as the structural engineering consultant and SMP Engineering was responsible for electrical engineering for the project.
+DIALOG acted as the executive architect for the project and provided mechanical, landscaping and urban design services.
+Entuitive served as the structural engineering consultant and SMP Engineering provided electrical engineering services for the project.

-Stuart Olson Dominion Construction was selected as the construction manager for the project, while MHPM is serving as the project manager.
+Stuart Olson Dominion Construction was selected as the construction manager for the project, while MHPM served as the project manager.